frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 But I’d opened worse.
 My fingers found the pins, and the lock gave way, its well-oiled mechanism yielding without so much as a click.
 I lifted the lid.
 The guilder looked ordinary at first glance.
 A flat lead disc with sygaldry stamped into its surface.
 Plain.
 Utilitarian.
 The sort of token any full arcanist carried.
 When I picked it up, the numbing sensation was there, like it had been when I’d held Abenthy’s guilder.
 But its protective bite was blunted, and didn’t grow as I held it longer.
 Underneath, my fingers detected what felt like a crackled surface, but when I turned it over the back was smooth and unremarkable.

-I tipped one of Devi’s vial over the guilder.
+I tipped Devi’s vial over the guilder.
 Slow and careful.
-The liquid slipped across the sygaldry, winding into every groove.
-At first, nothing.
-The air held still.
+At first, nothing as the liquid slipped across the sygaldry.
 Then, salt crystals crawled along lines, thin and sharp, glittering like frost.

 Behind me, Sim inhaled.
 His breath caught.
 “Is that normal?”